-This is a list of 100 funny and frightening meals made out of monster parts.
+This is a list of 100 funny and frightening meals made out of monster parts and other Dungeons and Dragons Food Ideas.
 It’s for a fantasy tabletop RPG like D&D or Pathfinder.

 1) BBQ Goblin Toes: The toes of a goblin cooked over an open flame.
 Gooey enough to require a knife instead of a fork.